 Whiteface and Lake Placid are also regular stops on the World Cup Freestyle Skiing and World Cup Bobsled tours, providing an opportunity to see some of the world’s top winter sports athletes compete.

 Whiteface is most well known for its size.
-With a vertical drop of 3,430 feet, it tops the East, though the lift served vertical drop comes in slightly less, at 3,166 feet.
+With a vertical drop of 3,430 feet, it tops the East, though the lift-served vertical comes in slightly less, at 3,166 feet.
 The disparity includes The Slides, which require a short hike from the top of the Summit Quad chairlift.
-Unlike many other mountains, the reported vertical drop at Whiteface represents true top to bottom, continuous fall-line skiing.
+Unlike many other mountains, the reported vertical at Whiteface represents true top to bottom, continuous fall-line skiing.

 Whiteface is sometimes referred to as “Iceface” and to be sure, it does live up to the reputation from time-to-time.
 With an elevation of almost 5,000 feet weather at Whiteface can be brutal, with temperatures well below zero degrees and wind speeds in excess of 50 miles per hour.
 Wind holds on the lifts are not uncommon, so it is always wise to consult weather forecasts before planning a trip, and to have a backup plan for days when the weather is not cooperating.